-In September 2020, the NMPA approved our IND application for a registrational Phase 3 trial of eftansomatropin alfa in PGHD in China.
-This Phase 3 trial ("TALLER") is a multi-center, randomized, open-label, active-controlled clinical study designed to assess the safety, efficacy and pharmacokinetics of eftansomatropin alfa in PGHD.
-This trial will enroll 165 patients across multiple centers in China.
-The primary objective is to demonstrate non-inferiority of 1.2 mg/kg/week of eftansomatropin alfa administered SC, compared to the active control Norditropin, a daily rhGH marketed in China.
-The first patient was dosed in the TALLER study in February 2021.
-The top-line clinical data are expected to become available in Q2 2023 to support NDA submission.
+The registrational Phase 3 trial of eftansomatropin alfa in PGHD is on track in China.
+This Phase 3 trial ("TALLER") is a multi-center, randomized, open-label, active-controlled clinical study designed to assess the efficacy, safety, and pharmacokinetics of eftansomatropin alfa in PGHD.
+The primary objective is to demonstrate non-inferiority of 1.2 mg/kg/week of eftansomatropin alfa administered SC, compared with the active control Norditropin, a daily rhGH marketed in China.
+Completion of patient enrollment (N=165) is expected in the second quarter of 2022 to enable a planned NDA submission in 2023 or 2024.